Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Natural diffeomorphisms for cotangent and anticotangent bundles

 \subsection{Tulczyjew isomorphism}

 If one specializes the identification $T^*E\cong T^*(E^*)$ to the case $E=TM$, this will give $T^*(TM)\cong T^*(T^*M)$.
-Now on $T^*M$ as a manifold there is an invariant non-degenerate bilinear form, the canonical symplectic form, which makes it possible to raise and lower tensor induces and in particular to identify the cotangent bundle $T^*(T^*M)$ with the tangent bundle $T(T^*M)$.
+The canonical symplectic form on $T^*M$ makes it possible to raise and lower tensor induces and in particular to identify the cotangent bundle $T^*(T^*M)$ and the tangent bundle $T(T^*M)$.
 Combining that with the above isomorphism, we arrive at a natural diffeomorphism $T^*(TM)\cong T(T^*M)$.
-Following~\cite{mackenzie:diffeomorphisms,mackenzie:book2005} we call it the \emph{Tulczyjew isomorphism}.
-As above, the Tulczyjew isomorphism is best understood in terms of double vector bundles.
-The main claim can be put as follows.
+Following Mackenzie~\cite{mackenzie:diffeomorphisms,mackenzie:book2005}, we call it the \emph{Tulczyjew isomorphism}.
+As with the Mackenzie--Xu transformation and its odd analog, the Tulczyjew isomorphism is best understood in terms of double vector bundles.
+One can give a direct construction for it (close to Tulczyjew's original treatment).
+It is below.